hroyrh/metal3-io.github.io/_posts/2020-05-30-Metal3-Cluster-Deployment.md

 author: Himanshu Roy
 ---

-## Introduction
+## **Introduction**

-This blog post describes how to deploy a bare metal cluster, a virtual one for simplicity, using [Metal³](https://github.com/metal3-io/metal3-dev-env).
+This blog post describes how to deploy a bare metal cluster, a virtual one for simplicity, using [Metal³/metal3-dev-env](https://github.com/metal3-io/metal3-dev-env).
 We will briefly discuss the steps involved in setting up the cluster as well as some of the customizations available.
 If you want to know more about the architechture of Metal³, this [blogpost]({%post_url 2020-02-27-talk-kubernetes-finland-metal3 %}) can be helpful.

-This post builds upon the [**detailed metal3-dev-env walkthrough blogpost**]({%post_url 2020-02-18-metal3-dev-env-install-deep-dive %}) which describes in detail the steps involved in the environment set up and management cluster configuration.
+This post builds upon the [detailed metal3-dev-env walkthrough blogpost]({%post_url 2020-02-18-metal3-dev-env-install-deep-dive %}) which describes in detail the steps involved in the environment set up and management cluster configuration.
 Here we will use that environment to deploy a new Kubernetes cluster using Metal³.

 Before we get started, there are a couple of requirements we are expecting to be fulfilled.

 <br/>
 <br/>

-## Requirements
+## **Requirements**

-- Metal³ is already deployed and working,  if not please follow the instructions in the prevously mentioned - **detailed metal3-dev-env walkthrough blogpost**.
+- Metal³ is already deployed and working,  if not please follow the instructions in the prevously mentioned [detailed metal3-dev-env walkthrough blogpost]({%post_url 2020-02-18-metal3-dev-env-install-deep-dive %}).
 - The appropriate environment variables are setup via shell or in the `config_${user}.sh` file, for example -
   - CAPI_VERSION
   - NUM_NODES